Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 * Status
 * Timeline

-### Request Timers
+### Timers
-The request timers are used to assess the progress of a request against a [service level target](/servicemanager-user-guide/service-portfolio/service-level-agreements/service-levels#service-level-targets).
-Use the Timers at any point within a workflow to either start or stop the response and resolution timers.
+The timers are used to assess the progress of a request against a [service level target](/servicemanager-user-guide/service-portfolio/service-level-agreements/service-levels#service-level-targets).
+Use the timers at any point within a workflow to either start or stop the response and resolution timers.

 #### Using settings to control resolution timers
 There are some [application settings](/servicemanager-config/advanced-tools-and-settings/application-settings) that control the default behavior of the resolution timers.
 The settings available to pause or stop the resolution timer when resolving a request are as follows: